Lacunary Spherical Maximal Operators on Hyperbolic Spaces: Proof of Theorem

 This article concludes with the proof of Theorem \ref{thm: main}. \begin{proof}[Proof of Theorem \ref{thm: main}] Theorem \ref{thm: main} is a special case of Theorem \ref{thm: main alpha} with $\alpha=0$. \end{proof}

-\textbf{Acknowledgements.} The authors are greatly indebted to Lixin Yan for valuable discussions.
-Y. Wang was supported by National Key R\&D Program of China 2022YFA1005700.
+\textbf{Acknowledgements.} The authors are greatly indebted to Lixin Yan for valuable discussions, and would also like to thank Amos Nevo for pointing out the exponentially-strong maximal inequality of the operator $\fg^0_*$ defined in Section \ref{Sec:3}.
+The authors are also grateful to the anonymous reviewers for their careful reading and helpful suggestions, which have improved the presentation of the paper.
+Y. Wang was supported by National Key R\&D Program of China 2022YFA1005700 and by NNSF of China (No. 12571111).
 H.-W. Zhang receives funding from the Deutsche Forschungsgemeinschaft (DFG) through SFB-TRR 358/1 2023 ---Project 491392403.

 { \textsc{Yunxiang Wang:} \href{mailto: wangyx93@mail2.sysu.edu.cn}{wangyx93@mail2.sysu.edu.cn}\\ \textsc{Department of Mathematics\\ Sun Yat-sen University\\ Guangzhou, 510275, P. R. China}}